Visiting Wiliyan-ngurru safely

 There are no wheelchair-accessible tracks or facilities in the park.

-- Stay away from the edges of the sinkholes and supervise your children closely—the sinkhole entrances are unstable and some have steep cliff edges.
+- Stay away from the edges of the sinkholes and supervise your children closely—the sinkhole entrances are unstable.

 - Carry at least one form of communication equipment.
 Satellite phones and Personal Locator Beacons (PLBs) are the most effective in this area.
 Mobile phone coverage is unreliable.